‘A near-perfect person of color’ killed by a Dallas officer

 She told The New York Times last year that he drove the speed limit and kept his car in good repair.
 When she asked why he wore such dressy clothes, according to the newspaper, Jean told her he didn’t want police to stop him and think he was somebody he wasn’t.

-Who Jean really was, the mostly black jury was told, was a literal choirboy.
+Who Jean really was, attorneys told the mostly black and Hispanic jury, was a literal choirboy.
 The deeply religious young man spent Sundays on the phone with his father critiquing sermons and writing his own.

 His mom fretted about affording college in America.
 St. Lucia’s currency is weak against the U.S. dollar.
 But Jean — who also went by “Bo” — was determined to attend a Christian campus where he could sing.